 Buying property in Italy: pitfalls and how to avoid them

-Being prepared will reap many rewards and keep you protected from a poor outcome or a very delayed purchase timeframe.
+Being prepared will reap many rewards and protect you from a poor outcome or a delayed purchase timeframe.

 1. Make sure your estate agent is properly licenced and registered

-Recently, the head of Italy property portal Cercacasa highlighted that 40% of real estate transactions in Italy occur without a certified agent, and through private owners or unauthorized individuals.
+Recently, the head of the Italian property portal Cercacasa highlighted that 40% of real estate transactions in Italy occur without a certified agent, and through private owners or unauthorized individuals.

 If you follow this path, it exposes you as a buyer to significant risks.